panoptesDev/Safecoin/docs/src/staking/stake-programming.md

 #### Stake Pools

-This on-chain program pools together SAFE to be staked by a manager, allowing SAFE holders to stake and earn rewards without managing stakes.
+This on-chain program pools together PANO to be staked by a manager, allowing PANO holders to stake and earn rewards without managing stakes.
-Users deposit SAFE in exchange for SPL tokens (staking derivatives) that represent their ownership in the stake pool.
-The pool manager stakes deposited SAFE according to their strategy, perhaps using a variant of an auto-delegation bot as described above.
+Users deposit PANO in exchange for SPL tokens (staking derivatives) that represent their ownership in the stake pool.
+The pool manager stakes deposited PANO according to their strategy, perhaps using a variant of an auto-delegation bot as described above.
 As stakes earn rewards, the pool and pool tokens grow proportionally in value.
-Finally, pool token holders can send SPL tokens back to the stake pool to redeem SAFE, thereby participating in decentralization with much less work required.
+Finally, pool token holders can send SPL tokens back to the stake pool to redeem PANO, thereby participating in decentralization with much less work required.
 More information can be found at the [SPL stake pool documentation](https://spl.solana.com/stake-pool).